 If large adjustment is necessary, you may need to loosen the two mounting nuts which secure the hold-down to the cutter bar.
 If these nuts are loosened, they must be re-tightened to 49 ft-lbs (66.4 Nm).

-20.9.11 - Knife Overlap Repair Kit
+20.9.14 - Knife Overlap Repair Kit for the Standard Cutting System

 If the overlap section breaks on the left-hand knife, the overlap repair kit can be used to repair and reinforce the overlap section.